Pequot War: Aftermath

 In September, the Mohegans and Narragansetts met at the General Court of Connecticut and agreed on the disposition of the Pequot survivors.
 The agreement, known as the first Treaty of Hartford, was signed on September 21, 1638.
 About 200 Pequots survived the war; they finally gave up and submitted themselves under the authority of the sachem of the Mohegans or Narragansetts.

 Other Pequots were enslaved and shipped to Bermuda or the West Indies, or were forced to become household slaves in English households in Connecticut and Massachusetts Bay.
 The Colonies essentially declared the Pequots extinct by prohibiting them from using the name any longer.

-The colonists attributed their victory over the hostile Pequot tribe to an act of God:
+The colonists attributed their victory over the hostile Pequot nation to an act of God:

 This was the first instance wherein Algonquian peoples of southern New England encountered European-style warfare.
 After the Pequot War, no significant battles occurred between Indians and southern New England colonists for about 38 years.
 This long period of peace came to an end in 1675 with King Philip's War.
 According to historian Andrew Lipman, the Pequot War introduced the practice of colonists and Indians taking body parts as trophies of battle.
 Honor and monetary reimbursement was given to those who brought back heads and scalps of Pequots.

 Historical accounts and controversies

 The earliest accounts of the Pequot War were written within one year of the war.
 Later histories recounted events from a similar perspective, restating arguments first used by military leaders such as John Underhill and John Mason, as well as Puritans Increase Mather and his son Cotton Mather.

 Recent historians and others have reviewed these accounts.
-In 2004, an artist and archaeologist teamed up to evaluate the sequence of events in the Pequot War.
+In 2004, an artist and archaeologist (Jack Dempsey and David R. Wagner) teamed up to evaluate the sequence of events in the Pequot War.
 Their popular history took issue with events and whether John Mason and John Underhill wrote the accounts that appeared under their names.
 The authors have been adopted as honorary members of the Lenape Pequots.

 Most modern historians do not debate questions of the outcome of the battle or its chronology, such as Alfred A. Cave, a specialist in the ethnohistory of colonial America.
 However, Cave contends that Mason and Underhill's eyewitness accounts, as well as the contemporaneous histories of Mather and Hubbard, were more "polemical than substantive."
 Alden T. Vaughan writes that the Pequots were not "solely or even primarily responsible" for the war.
 "The Bay colony's gross escalation of violence… made all-out war unavoidable; until then, negotiation was at least conceivable."